Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 The negative side of Cancun vs Tulum

-🔴 Downtown Tulum has no charm whatsoever, and there is no reason nor space to go for a walk unless you go to a specific place, such as a shop or a restaurant.
+🔴 Downtown Tulum has no charm whatsoever, and there is no reason or space to go for a walk unless you go to a specific place, such as a shop or a restaurant.

-🔴 If you go out at night you must go directly to a nightclub or a bar, as there is not a walkable street where people are out for a stroll. (differently from Playa del Carmen or Tulum)
+🔴 If you go out at night, you must go directly to a nightclub or a bar, as there is no walkable street where people are out for a stroll. (different from Playa del Carmen or Tulum)

 🔴 There are no beach clubs.
-A few hotels offer a day pass that costs from 1000 MXN that you can use as a credit for the restaurants and bars.
+A few hotels offer a day pass that costs from 1000 MXN, which you can use as a credit for the restaurants and bars.

 Tulum vs Cancun: Tulum features and highlights

-Well, Tulum is one of a kind of a destination.
-I have seen it developing and growing significantly from a laidback fishing town with just a few cabanas on the beach to a high-end exclusive destination in very little time.
+Well, Tulum is a unique destination.
+I have seen it develop and grow significantly from a laid-back fishing town with just a few cabanas on the beach to a high-end, exclusive destination in very little time.

-Apparently, Tulum has become a very expensive destination that seems to be enjoyed by only those who can afford it.
-The struggle is real but I believe you can still enjoy Tulum on a budget if you pick the right places.
+Apparently, Tulum has become a very expensive destination enjoyed only by those who can afford it.
+The struggle is real, but I believe you can still enjoy Tulum on a budget if you pick the right places.
 Regardless of costs, I am not 100% sure that this development is for the good.

 I don’t deny, that I love Tulum and the creative architecture of the beach hotels, the dominant use of woods and natural colors, the finest ethnic art pieces, and vintage decorations, a wonderful match with the surrounding overwhelming jungle and the turquoise water.

-In Tulum as well you have the hotel zone separate from the downtown, although differently from Cancun, also the city center, commonly known as El Pueblo, has its charm.
+In Tulum, the hotel zone is also separate from the downtown, although, unlike in Cancun, the city center, commonly known as El Pueblo, has its charm.

-Many lovely coffee bars and nightclubs, restaurants, and trendy shops can be found there as well where tourists and locals alike use to mingle day and night.
+Many lovely coffee bars and nightclubs, restaurants, and trendy shops can be found there as well, where tourists and locals mingle day and night.

-Those are two separate realities in one big town each one with its own identity and vibes.
+Those are two separate realities in one big town, each with its own identity and vibes.

 But let’s list the main reasons why you should stay in Tulum and what are the highlights of such a popular beach resort.

-✓ Tulum Down Town is a nice place where to take a stroll and shop, sit in a cafe’ or a have a nice meal in one of the delicious restaurants
+✓ Tulum Downtown is a nice place to take a stroll and shop, sit in a cafe, or have a nice meal in one of the delicious restaurants

 ✓ Home to the amazing Tulum archeological site

-✓ The archeological site of Coba is only 50 minute’s drive
+✓ The archeological site of Coba is only 50-minute drive

 ✓ In Tulum, you can rent a bike and go everywhere